Professor, BIO5 Institute, Professor, Plant Science, Research Associate Professor, Entomology, Professor, Entomology / Insect Science - GIDP

 Director, Valley Fever Center for Excellence, Professor, BIO5 Institute, Professor, Medicine

 Valley Fever (coccidioidomycosis) occurs more in Arizona than anywhere else.
 My research and others at the Valley Fever Center for Excellence involve understanding how disease is caused by infection, how the immune system stops or prevents illness, and how we can better diagnose, treat, or prevent this public health problem.

 Associate Professor, BIO5 Institute, Associate Professor, Chemistry and Biochemistry-Sci

 We seek to develop tools and strategies to expedite the understanding and treatment of the dengue virus.
 These advances will be transferable to other areas of virology and biochemistry.
 Along these lines, we are engaged in three core synergistic projects to answer the following questions: (1) Do unnatural metabolites incorporated into DENV serve as reporters for host-pathogen interactions?
 (2) What are the host-pathogen interactions in DENV that are targetable for diagnosis or treatment?
 (3) Is there a chemical reaction between two small molecules that reports on the interaction between DENV and host proteins?

-Associate Professor, Associate Professor, BIO5 Institute, Associate Professor, Evelyn F Mcknight Brain Institute, Associate Professor, Immunobiology, Associate Professor, Neuroscience - GIDP
+Associate Professor, Associate Professor, BIO5 Institute, Associate Professor, Evelyn F Mcknight Brain Institute, Associate Professor, Immunobiology, Associate Professor, Medicine, Associate Professor, Neuroscience - GIDP

 We study how a common intracellular parasite, Toxoplasma gondii, persists in, and potentially changes, the mammalian brain.
 Understanding the Toxoplasma-brain interaction offers the opportunity to develop better therapies to treat toxoplasmosis as well as giving new insights into how to manipulate the brain immune response which has been implicated in many neurodegenerative diseases.